diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 - [Apache Beam API: Windowing](https://beam.apache.org/documentation/programming-guide/#windowing)

-### Event Time
+### Event Time (Beam Timestamp)

 ![Screenshot from 2019-02-09 17-33-34](/images/kettle-beam/Screenshot from 2019-02-09 17-33-34.png)

 If your stream does not have the event time defined (the GCP Pub/Sub step should automatically set it), then you can explicitly set it via the **Beam Timestamp** step.

-The **Get timestamp from stream?** option will return the even time field if it is already defined within the stream.
+The **Get timestamp from stream?** option will return the event time field if it is already defined within the stream.

 ![Screenshot from 2019-02-10 17-54-50](/images/kettle-beam/Screenshot from 2019-02-10 17-54-50.png)